ModernMube/OwnAudioSharp/README.md

 ## NEW Information

-**I haven't stopped developing the repo, but there hasn't been any development for about a month now.
-I've started developing a cross platform audio engine with pure managed code, to replace miniaudio and portaudio.
-I plan to have it ready by the beginning of November, if I don't run into any serious problems.
-This way the entire code will work without dependencies on the platforms (Windows - Wasapi, Macos - Coreaudio, Linux - Alsa, Android -AAudio, Ios - Coreaudio).**
+**I did not stop developing the repo, but there will be no development for about a month.
+I started developing an audio engine that would be a clean managed code instead of miniaudio and portaudio.
+I plan to be ready by the beginning of November if I don't meet a serious problem.
+In this way, the full code will work without addiction on platforms (Windows - Wasapi, MacOS - Coreaudio, Linux - Alsa, Android -udio, iOS - Coreaudio).**

 ## Features